-The first rule of Italian food is to maintain it easily.
+The first rule of Italian Food is to maintain it easily.
 But easy is so hard, locked inside impenetrable nonna-ish edicts like “mix until it feels proper” or “prepare dinner ’til it’s ready.”
 If you don’t have a nonna reachable, what then?
-Good Food becomes invited into the home kitchens of extraordinary Italian chefs and cooks to discover their secrets and techniques.
+Good Food is invited into the home kitchens of extraordinary Italian chefs and cooks to discover their secrets and techniques.

 The Italian pantry